Here is a table on how Moneyfarm compares to other robo platforms that I have invested in:

 Moneyfarm Review: Investment Strategy

 My personal Moneyfarm investment strategy is to simply invest up to the fee-free limit, which is £5,000 if you sign up using code MF087359 .
 This used to be much higher – £15,000 or £10,000 depending on time of sign-up.
 After this, the difference is quite pronounced.
 For example, at just under the £5,000 limit your charge is £0.
-Adding another £5,000 then adds over £50 in fees – perhaps not a large amount but in a tough market, this might add insult to injury.
+Much of this will be void for new customers as the fee-free period now only lasts for six months.

 The rest of the strategy would depend on your own personal circumstances, and as such there is no real way to recommend any portfolio over another.
 I would also compare the product costs of your proposed investment against funds such as Vanguard (although it is possible to hold both investments).